BU-KABlab/PANDA-BEAR/documentation/Main-Menu-Reference.md

 2. Verify that all instruments are properly connected and powered on.

-3. Restart the PANDA-SDL system if you encounter unexpected behavior.
+3. Restart the PANDA-BEAR system if you encounter unexpected behavior.

 4. Ensure your configuration files (.env and config.ini) are correctly set up.